hauduc/MICB-405-2020W-T1/MICB-405-Module-7-HTSeq-DESeq2.md

 ```

 ### Deliverable
+Export the heatmap and include it in your group's submission document.

-Now that you have a distance matrix and a
+Now that you have a distance matrix and a list of significant genes, what is one downstream analysis you could do that could inform you about a biological difference between the two treatment groups?